vysf/geolistrik-cli/README.md

 📦 [Download Installer](https://github.com/vysf/geolistrik-cli/releases)

-1. Run the installer and follow the wizard.
+1. Run the installer and follow the instructions.
-2. After installation, add the install directory (e.g.):
+2. After the installation is complete, manually add the following folder:
    ```
-   C:\Program Files\Geolistrik 1.0.0
+   C:\Program Files\Geolistrik
    ```
    to your [**system PATH**](https://www.bodhost.com/kb/how-to-add-to-the-path-on-windows-10-and-windows-11/) manually.
 3. Open CMD and type: